mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Ch: It jumps super high but so slow
     Pause.
-    Mi: He has to go slow because he's an astronaut, you see.
+    Mi: He has to go slow be### GDPs and the emergence of gameplay concepts and practices through Playtesting cause he's an astronaut, you see.

     Ch: It's hard.
     Ch then leaves